esztersojtory/vitessce_data/README.md

 The "coordinationSpace" is the container for all coordination objects in a visualization system.
 The "embeddingType" defines the type for the scatterplot.
 The featureValueColormapRange defines the expression range for the heatmap component.
 The obsSetColor allows the addition of custom colours to each obsSet variable.
 At the time of writing, if one colour is specified, all others will be automatically set to grey, so if one needs to be customised then all the others have to be as well.
-The makers of Vitessce have announced that Colour Maps are coming, where the individual colours will no longer have to be specified with an RGB value.
+The makers of Vitessce have announced that Colour Maps are coming, where the individual colours will no longer have to be specified with an RGB value, but it has not yet been implemented.

 ```
   "coordinationSpace": {